Tonsils and adenoids

 - Physical examination

-- X-rays – helpful in determining the size and shape of the adenoids
+- X-rays – helpful in determining the size and shape of the adenoids especially in children

 - Sleep study, or polysomnogram-helpful in determining whether sleep disturbance is occurring because of large tonsils and adenoids.